SabeeirSharrma/ValleyCert/README.md

 ## Installation

-1. Download the latest `ValleyCert-1.0.0-SNAPSHOT.jar` from releases
+1. Download the latest `ValleyCert-1.0.0-SNAPSHOT.jar` from releases or modrinth
 2. Drop it into your server's `plugins/` folder
 3. Restart the server

 ValleyCert is a library plugin.
-Other ValleyRealm plugins depend on it, but you won't interact with it directly.
+Other ValleyRealm plugins and ValleyAuth addons depend on it, but you won't interact with it directly.

 ## How It Works